chadrey/rcMDL/README.md

 ```

 ## Dialer
-Dialer will be wrapped around a container because it is more easily implemented in a driver for a DSP that can control many VOIP and Telephone dialers.
+Dialer will be wrapped inside a container because it is more easily implemented in a driver for a DSP that can control many VOIP and Telephone dialers.

 ```
 TBD...
 ```

 ## Source Selector
-Source selector will be wrapped around a container because it is more easily implemented in a driver for a DSP that can control many source selectors.
+Source selector will be wrapped inside a container because it is more easily implemented in a driver for a DSP that can control many source selectors.

 ```
 TBD...